ipfire/ipfire-2.x/README.md

 # How do I use this software?

-We have a long and detailed wiki located [here](https://wiki.ipfire.org/) which should answers most of your questions.
+We have a long and detailed documentation located [here](https://ipfire.org/docs) which should answers most of your questions.

 # But I have some questions left.
 Where can I get support?

 You can ask your question at our community located [here](https://community.ipfire.org/).
-A complete list of our support channels can be found [here](https://www.ipfire.org/support).
+A complete list of our support channels can be found [here](https://www.ipfire.org/help).

 # How can I contribute?